+Acronyms used for Department of Wildlife, Fisheries and Aquaculture Concentrations

-- Conservation Biology
+CONB Conservation Biology

-- Conservation Law Enforcement
+CLE Conservation Law Enforcement

-- Human-Wildlife Interactions
+HWI Human-Wildlife Interactions

-- Wildlife Agriculture Conservation
+WLAC Wildlife Agriculture Conservation

-- Wildlife, Fisheries and Aquaculture Science
+WLFS Wildlife, Fisheries, and Aquaculture Science

-- Wildlife Veterinary Medicine (4-year program)
+WLVM Wildlife Veterinary Medicine (Pre-Vet program)

 An example curriculum for each of these concentrations follows.
-The example curricula should be followed by those students entering MSU as freshmen or transferring during the Fall 2019, Spring 2020, or Summer 2020 semesters and by those students changing majors into the WFA major from another major on campus.
+The example curricula should be followed by those students entering MSU as freshmen or transferring during the Fall 2020, Spring 2021, or Summer 2021 semesters and by those students changing majors into the WFA major from another major on campus.